 So What Should I Do If I Want To Be Able To Sing Well

 Now you know you can sing.
 And you know it will take some effort.
 But what exactly, do you do?

-First, read through these singing tips.
+First, read through these singing tips for beginners.
 They will help you with the very basics and you should see some immediate improvements in your singing voice.
 Then I would look at the different options for online singing classes.
 They range from free to expensive and that article will help you decide which are best for you.